 - Great leaders feel a personal sense of responsibility and ownership over their work.
 They feel that they are the masters of their fate, captains of their soul.
 They will train themselves consistently in order to master their craft.

 - Great leaders do not feel threatened by others who give them critical or negative feedback.
 On the contrary, they appreciate good feedback when they see it.

 - A great leader is unafraid of having an opinion.
 A good leader reflects when fails and is willing to be proven wrong, even, multiple times.

 - And finally, perhaps, the most important characteristic of all — they know that success is a process, not a destination.
 They’ll be seen playing an active role in building processes and shaping a solid organizational culture.

 When, you find such people, hire them, nurture them and build your next startup together with them.
 Don’t hire people in a rush.
 Take your time.
 Describe what a great candidate looks like.
 Hire leaders in the making.

-At , we are building an amazing pool of talent who work 100% remotely and comprise of leaders in the making.
+At GitStart, we are building an amazing pool of talent who work 100% remotely and comprise of leaders in the making.
 We are getting more clients than we can handle right now!
 That’s why we are hiring!
-If you want to join, email us at [email protected].
+If you want to join, email us at email@example.com.